 Common features of cars that depreciate the least:

-- Premium brands – Audi, BMW and Mercedes
+- Premium brands – Audi, BMW, Mercedes and Land Rover

 - Rare or exclusive models